supparatleelee/supparatleelee/README.md

 ## Hi there 👋

-### I'm Leelee, a 21-year-old who interested in Product, Design and Development👨‍💻 I am a UX enthusiast who love coding and like learning & exploring various types of topics.
+### I'm Leelee, a 22-year-old who is interested in Product, Design and Development👨‍💻 I am a UX enthusiast who loves coding and like learning & exploring various types of topics.
 Would love to be a UX Engineer and see myself as a Product Manager in my later career.

 ## 🧐 About